Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Method

 \section{Method}

-The full-shape analysis performed in BOSS and eBOSS (e.g., \cite{Alam-BOSS:2017,Gil-Marin2020, Bautista2021}) was based on a template-fitting approach which provided constraints on a set of summary parameters, a form of data compression.
-Cosmological results were then obtained in a subsequent step, through fitting models to the summary parameters assuming a Gaussian likelihood.\footnote{A similar approach is also naturally applied in BAO fits, where results are expressed in terms of BAO scaling parameters, $\alpha_\perp$ and $\alpha_\parallel$, as done in \cite{DESI2024.II.KP3}, and then interpreted in a cosmological context, as in \cite{DESI2024.VI.KP7A}.} This two-step process lent itself to expressing systematic error contributions in the form of an additional uncertainty in the results for the compressed parameters, which can be added in quadrature to the statistical errors and thus automatically propagated to cosmological parameter results in any model or in combination with any external data.
+The Full-Shape analysis performed in BOSS and eBOSS (e.g., \cite{Alam-BOSS:2017,Gil-Marin2020, Bautista2021}) was primarily based on a template-fitting approach (although other methods have been used, e.g. \cite{Sanchez2017}) which provided constraints on a set of summary parameters, a form of data compression.
+Cosmological results were then obtained in a subsequent step, through fitting models to the summary parameters assuming a Gaussian likelihood.\footnote{A similar approach is also naturally applied in BAO fits, where results are expressed in terms of BAO scaling parameters, $\alpha_\perp$ and $\alpha_\parallel$, as done in \cite{DESI2024.III.KP4}, and then interpreted in a cosmological context, as in \cite{DESI2024.VI.KP7A}.} This two-step process lent itself to expressing systematic error contributions in the form of an additional uncertainty in the results for the compressed parameters, which can be added in quadrature to the statistical errors and thus automatically propagated to cosmological parameter results in any model or in combination with any external data.

 However, as detailed in \cite{DESI2024.VII.KP7B}, for the DESI DR1 results we use a full EFT-based approach, referred to as Full Modelling, in which cosmological parameters are fit directly from the data, in preference to the two-step template-based compression.
-While this has many benefits, it complicates the inclusion of possible systematic error contributions to the final error budget at the parameter-level as before, since the shifts obtained on any parameter depend both on the choice of which parameters are varied in the analysis and which external datasets, if any, are included in the fit alongside the galaxy power spectrum.
+While this has many benefits, it complicates the inclusion of possible systematic error contributions to the final error budget at the level of the parameters as before, since recovered parameter values depend both on the choice of which parameters are varied in the analysis and which external datasets, if any, are included in the fit alongside the galaxy power spectrum.
 Adding systematic error contributions at the parameter-level as before would thus require a separate estimate of the systematic uncertainty for each cosmological model and each combination of datasets that is to be considered---a prohibitive task.